liangzheng816/OfficeDocs-SharePoint/migration/mm-faqs-box.md

 **Question: What gets transferred?**

 Answer: All accessible files and folders within a Box user are copied.
-Any items the user does not have permission to access will be excluded from the migration.
+Any items the user doesn't have permission to access are excluded from the migration.

 **Question: What happens to Box Notes?**